Skip to main content

 I feel like I've come home, my heart and spirit are at peace

-Aaron Zev Katz's life in music began at the age of two when his father, a professional drummer, gave him his first drum set.
-Aaron's mother was a cantor at Temple Sinai in Worcester, Mass and filled Aaron's early life with spirituality, music and Jewish identity.
-Aaron would accompany his mother at services on drums and piano as well as travel to nursing homes and care facilities spreading the joy and healing powers of Jewish music and prayer.
+Aaron Zev Katz's life in music began at the age of three when his father, a professional drummer, gave him his first drum set.
+Aaron's mother was the cantor at Temple Sinai in Worcester, MA and filled Aaron's early life with spirituality, music and Jewish identity.
+Aaron would accompany his mother at services and at nursing homes and care facilities on drums and piano, spreading the joy and healing powers of Jewish music and prayer.

-While attending Worcester Academy prep school, Aaron was recruited to play drums for Worcester Polytechnic's big band and small ensembles.
+While attending Worcester Academy prep school, Aaron was recruited to play drums for Worcester Polytechnic Institute's big band and small ensembles.
 After his graduation, Aaron entered The University of New Hampshire on a music scholarship.
-He quickly earned the position of first seat drummer in the Jazz department big band, a feat rarely attained by an incoming freshman.
-In Aaron's sophomore year, he founded the funk ensemble, Vitamin C. The band would go on to become the most popular attraction on campus as well as in local clubs and theatres.
+He quickly earned the position of first seat drummer in the Jazz Department Big Band, a feat rarely attained by an incoming freshman.
+In Aaron's sophomore year, he founded the funk ensemble, Vitamin C. The band would go on to become the one of the most popular attractions on campus as well as in local clubs and theaters.

-In 2009, Aaron moved to Salem, Mass and began working for the non-profit organization The Plummer Home For Boys (now Plummer Youth Promise) offering music for the at-risk youth living in the group home.
+In 2009, Aaron moved to Salem, MA and began working for the non-profit organization, The Plummer Home For Boys (now Plummer Youth Promise) offering music for the at-risk youth living in the group home.
 Aaron went on to create and run the music program at Plummer for the next 12 years.
-Aaron gave Plummer youth opportunities to express their lives and emotions in ways they had never known.
-While at Plummer, the music program performed for thousands at youth-at-risk conferences and events.
-The program also released seven albums of holiday and original material all created and produced by participants of the program.
+While at Plummer, the music program performed for thousands of people at youth-at-risk conferences and events.
+The program also released seven albums of music, all created and produced by participants of the program.

-He lives with his wife, Sarah Blacker, a professional musician, music therapist and psychotherapist and their chocolate lab, Bruce, in Salem Mass.
-You can often find them playing together in one of their professional bands, in the recording studio or walking Bruce on Salem Common.
+He lives with his wife, Sarah Blacker, a professional musician, music therapist and psychotherapist, and their chocolate lab, Bruce, in Salem.
+You can often find them playing together in one of their professional bands, in the recording studio or walking Bruce around their city.

 Aaron has had original compositions placed with various television and film networks including CBS, NBC, The CW Network, TNT, MTV and VH1.